 It’s true you can buy your own generator and make home-made colloidal silver solutions.
 First, you should never make a silver solution using silver salts or silver proteins.
 Issues such as contamination, the silver particles being too big and ineffective, and argyria are common concerns.

-As for the generators–while you could attempt to make your own solutions at home, there are considerations to make.
+As for the generators – while you could attempt to make your own solutions at home, there are considerations to make.
 You’ll need to invest the time and money to get the equipment and learn how to use it.
 You’ll also need to ensure a sterile environment.
 Most importantly, you’ll need to ensure the purity of the colloidal silver product.
-Or, you can save yourself a lot of time and money and try Silver Fuzion® instead.

 Do you use colloidal silver?
 What's been your experiences?
 Please let us know in the comments!